atsuvovor/CyberThreat_Insight/cyber_attack_insight/README.md

 Each attack is governed by **explicit probabilistic models** to ensure realism, explainability, and repeatability.

-> **Audience:** Executives, Audit, Risk Committees, non-technical stakeholders
+ **Audience:** Executives, Audit, Risk Committees, non-technical stakeholders

-> **Purpose:**
+ **Purpose:**
-> This appendix provides a formal mathematical description of the cyber-attack simulation logic, suitable for **academic review, regulator submission, or independent model validation**.
+ This appendix provides a formal mathematical description of the cyber-attack simulation logic, suitable for **academic review, regulator submission, or independent model validation**.
-> No narrative interpretation is included in this section.

-Below is a **clean, regulator- and academic-friendly enhancement** of your section.
-I’ve **added a concise “Notation & Symbols” explanation under each attack type**, written in **plain English**, without overloading the math.

-You can paste this directly into your `README.md`.

-## Mathematical Foundations of Attack Simulation (with Notation)

 ### Phishing — Credential Abuse